hannazo/my-portfolio/README.md

 It was built with html and advanced css.

 Appearance:
 It is not exactly like the mock-up provided.
-I chose a simple minimalistic design with muted tones that represents my style best and added/changed elements to create a portfolio page that I wanted.
+I chose a simple minimalistic design with muted tones that represents my style best and added/changed elements to create a portfolio page that I envisioned.

 Functionality:
 - Fixed navigation bar with developer's name on the left and navigation links on the right